atnjqt/giga-spatial/docs/examples/downloading/unhcr.md

 # Downloading UNHCR Data

-This example demonstrates how to fetch and process UNHCR refugee/IDP camp geospatial data using the `UNHCRHandler` class.
+This example demonstrates how to fetch and process UNHCR refugee/IDP camp geospatial data.
+This is a demonstration as a new handler implementation for `UNHCRHandler` should be implemeted in the `gigaspatial` package.

 ## Prerequisites